Ewan McGregor On Playing Obi-Wan Kenobi, And The Allure Of Star Wars

-Ahead of the premiere of ‘Obi-Wan Kenobi’ on Disney+ tomorrow, May 27, Ewan McGregor reflects on his journey playing the titular character in the iconic ‘Star Wars’ franchise.
+Ahead of the premiere of ‘Obi-Wan Kenobi’ on Disney+ on May 27, Ewan McGregor reflects on his journey playing the titular character in the iconic ‘Star Wars’ franchise.

 When Ewan McGregor first played a lightsaber-wielding Jedi hero in the much-maligned ‘Star Wars’ prequel trilogy, he didn’t feel much love from the fans.